kedarnathyadav/spring-boot-fullstack/step326ReactCOntinution.md

 ### step 365:

-now ssh into ec2instance database and delete all the customers as they got no gender if you remember.
+now ssh into EC2 Instance database and delete all the customers as they got no gender if you remember.

-push it to github then it will be deployed
+push it to GitHub then it will be deployed

 ### step 366: